Dark matter from primordial black holes would hold charge: PBH charge at formation

 A more rigorous way to find the charge required to make an extremal Reissner-Nordstr\"om (RN) PBH would be to simply look at the corresponding condition from the metric.
 This gives, precisely, a charge value given by Eq. (\ref{qmax-saulo}).
 However, even this calculation is approximate as \cite{Pigozzo:2021} shows, using an effective model, that there is a small but non-zero correction to the horizon of a Planck scale RN black hole.

 In any case, it is interesting to note that the obtained charge is close to the charge of the electron, as derived from considering the definition of the Planck mass and the fine-structure constant $\alpha$ \cite{Carneiro:2020}.
 Although both charges are not the same, as they differ precisely by $\sqrt{\alpha}$, which is a factor of around $1/10$.
 However, because there are two electrons involved in the collision which forms the BH, the \textit{miss-match} is reduced to a factor of 5.
 Indeed, said mismatch could be reduced even further when the running of the electric charge with the energy scale of the collision is taken into account.
 In particular, it is well-known that the effective electric charge of a particle involved in a scattering process changes with the center-of-mass energy of the collision, as it is seen in standard accelerator experiments \cite{Peskin95}.
 Then, the relevant center-of-mass energy scale for the PBH formation process would precisely be the Planck scale.
 If the electric charge was boosted by a factor of five at the Planck scale, due to the running of the electromagnetic coupling, then this mismatch factor could be explained.
 It is true that the latter point is purely ``speculative'', as the running of the electromagnetic coupling is not known beyond current accelerator scales.
 But the trend is for its magnitude to increase with energy, and so it is a reasonable extrapolated trend.
 We illustrate these PBHs as an open circle in Fig. \ref{fig:RN+Poiss}.
-Note that this argument is also valid for positrons, making the average charge of PBHs formed this way null.
+Note that this argument is also valid for positrons, making the average charge of the population of PBHs formed this way null.

 Since the Hawking temperature for extremal RN PBHs is null, then these PBHs would not be subject to discharge by Hawking emission.
 However, it is very likely that these extremal black holes are subject to accretion of charges from their surrounding plasma.
 They would also be subject to the Schwinger effect as discussed for instance in \cite{Chen2012} and references therein, but to date it is not exactly known how this discharge would occur.
-We present a possible shielding mechanism against discharge in later sections.

-We will now explore the effect of the plasma of present-day virialised dark matter haloes on the charge of PBHs.